dask/dask/docs/source/optimize.rst

 in the dask collections.
 Users not working with custom graphs or computations should rarely need to directly interact with them.

-These are just a few of the optimizations provided in ``dask.optimize``.
+These are just a few of the optimizations provided in ``dask.optimization``.
 For more information, see the API below.